merqurio/merqurio.github.io/_posts/2025-10-26-Are-transformers-all-we-need.md

 models, transformers might indeed look like all we need, or at least the cornerstone of what's next.

+But then comes the big challenge: where does the data for training these models actually come from?
+Most transformers are trained on huge volumes of internet data.
+That’s not ideal—this kind of data is messy, noisy, and only loosely matched to the skills we actually want to teach these models.
+Still, it’s what we have, and for now, it works well enough.

-But then came the reality check: where do we get the data to train these models?
-Internet data isn't ideal for transformers, yet necessity demands it, a distant cousin that surprisingly works.
-What we really want is the inner thought monologue of the human brain: the mental trajectories during problem-solving.
+What we really wish we had, though, is something much more valuable: thought monologue of the human brain: the mental trajectories during problem-solving.
 It's not just the answer, but the process of arriving at the answer, the dead ends, the connections, the reasoning.
 If we had billions of